disqus/mule/README.rst

 - Refactor the test discovery so that we can do full-on grep-like notation. e.g. disqus.*.api

-- Possibly include support for something like Zookeeper for distributed locking.
+- Support for some kind of distributed locking for shared resources (memcache? zookeeper?)

 Django Integration
 ------------------